Our People

 Director - Alberta

-She has worked with Inside Education for over 6 years, and previously worked as a natural history interpreter for the City of Edmonton and Alberta Parks.
+Based in Edmonton, she has a background in Conservation Biology and Secondary Education, and her passion is sharing her excitement about nature with young people, and empowering them to get involved in conservation and stewardship in their communities.
+She has worked with Inside Education for over 8 years, and previously worked as a natural history interpreter for the City of Edmonton and Alberta Parks.
 At one point she had her goals set on becoming a high school science teacher, discovering the impact that could be made by bringing students outside and experiencing the natural world firsthand changed her trajectory towards a love for environmental education!

 When she’s not in the forest you can find Natalie biking, swimming, and hanging out with her husband and her cat!